 Regular screenings can detect early-stage colon cancer before symptoms develop.
 Early detection is important because treatments are more likely to be successful for early- rather than late-stage cancer.

-“A recommendation from a provider is a powerful factor in a patient’s decision to be screened for cancer,” said Giangreco.
+“A recommendation from a provider is a powerful factor in a patient’s decision to be screened for cancer,” said Massa.
 “However, increasing colon cancer screening rates is not just a task for providers.
 There is need for the whole health care system to become involved in promoting the importance of colon cancer screening.”

 The most thorough screening test is a colonoscopy, and is proven to prevent the disease.
 Removing benign or pre-cancerous polyps during a colonoscopy can not only prevent colon cancer, but also reduce the number of deaths from the disease, according to the National Institutes of Health.